MicrosoftDocs/azure-reference-other/studio-module-reference/two-class-boosted-decision-tree.md

 2. Specify how you want the model to be trained, by setting the **Create trainer mode** option.

-    + **Single Parameter**.
-If you know how you want to configure the model, you can provide a specific set of values as arguments.
+    + **Single Parameter**: If you know how you want to configure the model, you can provide a specific set of values as arguments.

-    + **Parameter Range**.
-If you are not sure of the best parameters, you can find the optimal parameters by using the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module.
+    + **Parameter Range**: If you are not sure of the best parameters, you can find the optimal parameters by using the [Tune Model Hyperparameters](tune-model-hyperparameters.md) module.
 You provide some range of values, and the trainer iterates over multiple combinations of the settings to determine the combination of values that produces the best result.

 3. For **Maximum number of leaves per tree**, indicate the maximum number of terminal nodes (leaves) that can be created in any tree.